Tupperware Brands

 Tupperware Brands Corporation, formerly Tupperware Corporation, is an American multinational company that produces home product lines that include kitchen gadgets, preparation, storage containers, and serving products for the kitchen and home.
 Its main focus is kitchen and household products, and it is particularly known for its line of plastic containers for food storage and preparation.
 By extension, plastic food containers in general, regardless of brand, are sometimes referred to as Tupperware.

 History

-Tupperware Brands Corporation was founded as The Tupperware Company in 1946 in South Grafton, Massachusetts by Earl Tupper.
+Tupperware Brands Corporation was founded as The Tupperware Company in 1938 in South Grafton, Massachusetts by Earl Tupper.
 In 1951, Tupper and his wife moved the company's headquarters to Kissimmee, Florida, where they had purchased 1,000 acres of land.
 In 1958, Tupper sold The Tupperware Company for $16 million to Rexall.
 In December 2005, Tupperware Corporation changed its name to Tupperware Brands Corporation to reflect the company's increasing product diversity.

-Since 1997, Tupperware has been directed by Rick Goings, until recently.
+Starting in 1997, Tupperware was directed by Rick Goings.